Anduin2017/AnduinOS-Docs/Install/Burn-A-USB-Stick.md

     If you are using a UEFI system, by default it may enabled Secure Boot, which can prevent the installation of 3rd party operating systems.
 You may need to disable Secure Boot in the BIOS settings to install AnduinOS.

     While AnduinOS's installer ISO doesn't support Secure Boot, the installed system does.
 You may need to disable Secure Boot in the BIOS settings to install AnduinOS.
 And you can re-enable Secure Boot after the installation.

-## After installation

----

-After installing AnduinOS, you may need to [Install Drivers](./Install-Drivers.md).